squidsoup/kiwipycon-2016-youngcoders/students.md

 \pagebreak

-## Turning the LED on and off in Minecraft
+## Workshop 2, Exercise 3: Turning the LED on and off in Minecraft

 Now we're going to make a slightly more complicated program that can turn our LED on and off in Minecraft!

-1. Open Minecraft Pi, and start a new world.
+1. Open Minecraft Pi, and open the selected world.

 ![](assets/images/start-mc.png)